The healthcare industry, entrusted with safeguarding sensitive patient information, faces a growing...

 Ransomware is like the flu.
-Everybody knows about it, nobody wants it, and many try to prevent it, but it spreads anyways.
+Everybody knows about it, nobody wants it, and many try to prevent it, but it spreads anyway.
+That's when tips for preventing ransomware attacks come in handy.

 Like public health leaders with the flu, cybersecurity experts have warned of the dangers of ransomware for years, fighting desperately to limit its damages because they can’t eradicate it entirely.
 And many organizations have heeded the calls to stop ransomware through means such as educating employees on proper email processes and locking down their mail systems.